dominictarr/wifi.sh/README.md

 # wifi.sh

-bash script to connect to wifi
+bash script to connect to wifi (on linux)

 # Usage